Asset analysis

 It is recommended to carry out the discussion on paper/whiteboard rather than on a computer, so that all participants have the opportunity to be involved.

-Before starting the risk assessment, it is important to define the scope of work.
+Before starting the risk assessment, it is important to define the scope and goal of the work to be carried out.
 Start by clarifying the purpose of the assessment and what you want to achieve.
-You may aim at identifying possible vulnerabilities and threats to a product, assess the operational reliability of a service, or create a plan to manage and remedy risks.
+You may be doing risk assessment for legal reasons, or you may aim at identifying possible vulnerabilities and threats to a product, assessing the operational reliability of a service, or creating a plan to manage and remedy risks.
 For this purpose, you can use the tools Basic requirements.

 Basic requirements